By Univ.-Prof. Dr.-Ing. Til Aach, RWTH Aachen University and Univ.-Prof. Dr.-Ing. Alexander Behrens, RWTH Aachen University

 In a lab that we call "MATLAB® meets LEGO Mindstorms," more than 300 first-year students at RWTH Aachen University build and program their own robots.
+One student team’s robot can translate a brief message into Morse code.
+Another can locate a bottle on a table and determine how full it is.
+Other robots park themselves autonomously or target and scan three-dimensional objects.

 We designed the course to enable the students not only to learn math and signal processing theory but also to apply it by implementing MATLAB algorithms in machines that move, that actually do something.
 We chose MATLAB as a basis for the course because with MATLAB, taking an algorithm developed on a white board to a working implementation is straightforward.
 Many of the class lectures require matrix and vector operations, which we can map directly to MATLAB algorithms.
 MATLAB is a natural environment for these kinds of operations, providing students with an easy way to learn mathematical methods using real applications.